zishone/mongover/README.md

 * **db.spec.json**
     ```json5
     {
         "seedOnly": false,                      // Specifies if existing database should be migrated or only seeded.
+        "migrateForce": false,                  // Specifies if mongover should migrate the database even if the specified version is the same.
+        "infoCollection": "_mongover",          // Specifies the collection name of the database information such as it's version.
+Defaults to '_mongover'.
         "dropFirst": false,                     // Specifies if existing database should be dropped before specification is applied.
         "alias": "dbName",                      // Alias/Name the database specification will be deployed as.
-        "version": "1.0.0"             // Specifies the version of the database, this will determine if the database needs to be migrated or not.
+        "version": "1.0.0",                     // Specifies the version of the database, this will determine if the database needs to be migrated or not.
     }
     ```

 * **collectionName.spec.json**
     ```json5
     {
         "dropFirst": false,                     // Specifies if the Collection should be dropped before specification is applied.
         "dropIndexesFirst": false,              // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
         "options": {},                          // Create Collection Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createCollection
         "indexes": [
             {
                 "dropFirst": false,             // Specifies if Index with same name should  be dropped before specification is applied.
                 "keys": {                       // Specify keys to be indexed.
 See: https://docs.mongodb.com/manual/indexes/#index-types
                     "fieldName": 1
                 },
                 "options": {                    // Create Index Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createIndex
                     "name": "fieldName_1"
                 }
             }
         ],
         "data": {
             "preservePrimaryKey": true,         // Specifies if _id from export file should be preserved when applied.
             "upsertFields": [                   // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                 "fieldName"
             ],
             "ignoreFields": [                   // Specify fields to be ignored when updating existing documents.
                 "fieldName"
             ]
         }